sachithpriyamantha/Face-Diseases-Prediction/README.md

 ## Technologies Used
 - Flutter for mobile application development
-- Machine learning models for gesture and speech recognition
+- Machine learning models for CNN Algorithm
 - Firebase for backend operations
 - Admin Panel Using Flutter Web